 Colour it in

-Stock up on colouring books, crayons and pencils for the whole family and enjoy a family colouring session.
-There’s fantastic mindfulness colouring books just for parents as well.
+Pull out the colouring books, crayons and pencils and enjoy a family colouring session.
+There are fantastic mindfulness colouring books just for parents as well.

 Make a scrapbook